zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 Domain APIMLs 1 and 2 require a Local CA public key to be able to accept the routing requests from the Central APIML, otherwise the Central APIML requests will not be trusted by the Domain APIMLs.
 The diagram indicates all of the added certificates inside the red dashed lines.

-### Commands to establish trust bewtween Domain and Central API MLs
+### Commands to establish trust between Domain and Central API MLs

 The following commands are examples of establishing a trust relationship between a Domain API ML and the Central API ML for both PKCS12 certificates and when using keyrings.